-A common complaint regarding industrial fans is "excessive vibration". nyb is careful to ensure that each unit is precisely balanced prior to shipment; however, there are many other causes of vibration including:
+A common complaint regarding industrial fans in general is "excessive vibration". nyb is careful to ensure that each unit is precisely balanced prior to shipment; however, there are many other causes of vibration including:

-- 1. Loose mounting bolts, setscrews, bearings or couplings. - 2.
-Misalignment or excessive wear of couplings or bearings. - 3.
+- 1. Loose mounting bolts, setscrews, or bearings. - 2.
+Misalignment or excessive wear of bearings. - 3.
 Misaligned or unbalanced motor. - 4.
-Bent shaft due to mishandling or material impact. - 5.
-Accumulation of foreign material on the wheel. - 6.
+Bent shaft due to mishandling, material impact or heat.

+- 5. Accumulation of foreign material on the wheel. - 6.
 Excessive wear or erosion of the wheel. - Excessive system pressure or restriction of airflow due to closed dampers. - Inadequate structural support, mounting procedures or materials. - 9.
 Externally transmitted vibration.